Meet the leadership team that's helping transform surgery, advance care, and change lives.

 Chris Barry serves as our chief executive officer and a member of the NuVasive Board of Directors.

-Prior to this role, Mr. Barry served as senior vice president and president of surgical innovations, the second largest business unit at Medtronic with $5.5 billion in annual revenue, from 2015 to 2018.
+Prior to this role, Mr. Barry served as senior vice president and president of surgical innovations at Medtronic, its second largest business unit with $5.5 billion in annual revenue, from 2015 to 2018.
 In this role, Chris provided strategic direction to more than 14,000 employees working in 78 countries, including 10 manufacturing sites and multiple R&D centers.
 Prior to the acquisition of Covidien by Medtronic, Mr. Barry was president, Advanced Surgical Technologies of Covidien, where he led global strategy, product portfolio and U.S. commercial teams for the $3.2 billion global business unit.
 Mr. Barry spent more than 15 years in increasing commercial and executive leadership roles at Covidien.
 Mr. Barry received a bachelor’s degree in environmental science from Texas Tech University.

 Vice President, Information Technology

 Aviva McPherron serves as our vice president, information technology, and is responsible for the Company’s information technology organization.
 Ms. McPherron’s previous roles include vice president of enterprise applications and senior director of business solutions.